DigiKrafting/blender_addon_substance_painter/README.md

 - One Click Export
 - One Click Textures Import

-# Required Blender Version
+# Min Required Blender Version

 2.79.0

-\* Mesh import/export will likely work in previous versions but untested.
+\* Mesh Export will likely work in previous versions but untested.
 \* Texture Import requires the Principled BSDF shader in 2.79.0+.

 # IMPORTANT USAGE NOTES